-During the 2021-2022 school year, the number of CUPE employees was at 402.5 FTE; this includes 213 educational associates (EAs) who make up the highest number of CUPE employees.
-SRPSD has 50 FTE (27.5 Mentors, 2.5 Grad/Mentor Support Coaches, 7 KidsFirst, 2 Literacy Camp Coordinators, 2 French Monitors, 3 Nutrition Coordinators, 6 Before & After School Coordinators) that are non CUPE members and are either under contract or considered employees through separate funding arrangements.
-The 50 FTE referred to does not include our 24 Out of Scope personnel (7 Managers, 2 Assistant Managers, 3 Administrative Assistant, 4 Superintendents, 3 Payroll Clerks, Director, CFO, 2 IT, Facilities) which include 5 LEADS members.
+During the 2022-23 school year, the number of CUPE employees was at 464 FTE; this includes 218 educational associates (EAs) who make up the highest number of CUPE employees.
+These numbers are based on the last day of work for EAs which was June 27, 2023.
+SRPSD has 59 FTE (34.5 Mentors, 2.5 Grad/Mentor Support Coaches, 6 KidsFirst, 2 Literacy Camp Coordinators, 1 French Monitor, 7 Nutrition Coordinators, 3 Before & After School Coordinators, 3 Family Resource Centre Facilitators) that are non CUPE members and are either under contract or considered employees through separate funding arrangements.
+The 59 FTE referred to does not include our 24 Out of Scope personnel (7 Managers, 2 Assistant Managers, 3 Administrative Assistant, 4 Superintendents, 3 Payroll Clerks, Director, CFO, 2 IT, Facilities) which include 5 LEADS members.